bodrick/awesome/TOPICS.md

 ## automated-readme

 *   [eli64s/readme-ai](https://github.com/eli64s/readme-ai) - 🚀 Generate beautiful README.md files from the terminal.
 Powered by OpenAI's GPT LLMs 💫

-## devtools

-*   [eli64s/readme-ai](https://github.com/eli64s/readme-ai) - 🚀 Generate beautiful README.md files from the terminal.
-Powered by OpenAI's GPT LLMs 💫
-*   [triggerdotdev/jsonhero-web](https://github.com/triggerdotdev/jsonhero-web) - JSON Hero is an open-source, beautiful JSON explorer for the web that lets you browse, search and navigate your JSON files at speed. 🚀.
-Built with 💜 by the Trigger.dev team.
-*   [useful-forks/useful-forks.github.io](https://github.com/useful-forks/useful-forks.github.io) - Improving GitHub's Forks list discoverability through automatic filtering.
-The project offers an online tool and a Chrome extension.
-*   [IzyPro/WatchDog](https://github.com/IzyPro/WatchDog) - WatchDog is a Realtime Message, Event, HTTP (Request & Response) and Exception logger and viewer for ASP.Net Core Web Apps and APIs.
-It allows developers log and view messages, events, http requests made to their web application and also exception caught during runtime in their web applications, all in Realtime.
-*   [sj26/mailcatcher](https://github.com/sj26/mailcatcher) - Catches mail and serves it through a dream.
-*   [FormidableLabs/webpack-dashboard](https://github.com/FormidableLabs/webpack-dashboard) - A CLI dashboard for webpack dev server
-*   [firefox-devtools/debugger](https://github.com/firefox-devtools/debugger) - The faster and smarter Debugger for Firefox DevTools 🔥🦊🛠
-*   [chromelens/chromelens](https://github.com/chromelens/chromelens) - Chrome DevTools extension for web accessibility development
-*   [validator/validator](https://github.com/validator/validator) - Nu Html Checker – Helps you catch problems in your HTML/CSS/SVG

 ## gpt-35-turbo